-Asi Burak understands the struggle As the founder of the non-profit Games for Change, which uses gaming to foster social empowerment, he knows that there are many unsavory titles out there.
+Asi Burak understands the struggle.
+As the founder of the non-profit Games for Change, which uses gaming to foster social empowerment, he knows that there are many unsavory titles out there.
 But he also knows that the medium is an educational and developmental necessity for kids and not the anarchist-creating machine Grand Theft Auto makes them out to be.
-To help you find better titles for Burak recommended these 5 games for different age groups.
+To help you find better titles for Burak recommended these video games for toddlers, kindergarteners, and grade schoolers.
 Each helps hone key developmental skills while still being, you know, fun.

 Best Game For Toddlers: My Very Hungry Caterpillar

 Yep, even Eric Carle’s iconic red and green character received the video game treatment.
 But Burak says you’ll be glad it did.
 The app puts your toddler in control of the little member of the Lepidoptera family as it changes through the seasons.
 Children control their always-famished friend, feeding him, getting messy with some digital finger paints, chasing the bouncing ball, and rummaging through his toy box to find the perfect plaything.
 Nurtured by the non-competitive, educational games, the caterpillar eventually grows into a butterfly.

 Best Video Game For Kindergarteners: DragonBox Algebra +5